thefrontside/microstates/README.md

 ## Type transitions

-You can define a transition for your types using a method.
-Inside of a transition, you can invoke transitions on sub microstates.
+Define the transitions for your types using methods.
+Inside of a transition, you can invoke any transitions you like on sub microstates.

 ```js
 import { create } from "microstates";